 The Low-Down On Spanish Car Road Tax

 They say that only two things in life are certain - death and taxes.
-Well, we’re afraid the same applies here in Spain, although having said that, Spanish road tax (IVTM as it is known locally) is a little cheaper than the equivalent British road tax.
+Well, I’m afraid the same applies here in Spain, although having said that, Spanish road tax (IVTM as it is known locally) is relatively cheap compared to the UK and many other countries.

 How Much Does Spanish Road Tax Cost?

 Payment is normally due at the end of April each year and the payment period stretches from March to May.
-If you are late within payment, you can still apply but you will be charged a small fine – however – be warned – as we said earlier, if you are stopped by the police and you don’t have a valid IVTM, your car can be towed away and impounded.
-In some rare cases your bank account can even be embargoed!
+If you’re late with the payment, you can still apply but you will be charged a small fine, however, be warned – as we said earlier, if you are stopped by the Spanish police and you don’t have a valid IVTM, your car can be towed away and impounded.
+In some rare cases, your bank account can even be embargoed!

-When you have paid your tax, you will not be given a tax disc to display as you used to be in the UK.
+When you have paid your tax, you will not be given a tax disc to display as you used to be in the UK (remember those?).
 So you must retain your receipt, and carry it with you when you drive, just in case you are asked to produce it by the police.

 Documentation Required When Paying IVTM

 When you go to the town hall (Ayuntamiento) or bank to pay your road tax you will usually need to present a few items of documentation along with your payment.
 These are:-